open-security-nz/sage/README.md

 # SAGE

-Sage is an open source, free-to-use diagnostic framework for measuring the technical independence of people.
+Sage is an open source, free-to-use diagnostic framework for measuring the digital independence of people.

 ## Project Aims?

 * To provide a simple to use, repeatable tool for understanding and classifying the security needs of people.
-* To help systems designers, developer and security specialists to understand the specific technical behaviours and security needs of people.
+* To help systems designers, developers and security specialists to understand the specific digital behaviours, challenges and security needs of different groups.
 * To help build security controls, tools and approaches that are tailored to the people using them rather than the technology at hand.

 ## FAQ